Koha-Community/kohadocs/source/administration.rst

 -  Next you can enter basic contact info about the branch

    |image125|
-   .. screenshot is missing the OPAC info box

    -  The address and contact fields can be used to make notices custom for each library